Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization

 \section{Introduction}

-The proliferation of intelligent Internet-of-Things (IoT) devices (e.g., mobile phones and smart vehicles) has caused unprecedented growth in the amount of generated data at the network edge \cite{zhang2018synergy,zeydan2016big,du2018big}.
-There is a strong demand to leverage this data to enable machine learning (ML)-driven services for both user applications (e.g., object tracking for self-driving cars) and network optimization (e.g., wireless signal denoising). .
-Latency and privacy constraints associated with transferring the collected data to a central location for training (i.e., at edge or cloud servers) has led to research on distributing ML over the network edge \cite{ma2017distributed,shamir2014communication,wang2021cooperative,stich2018local,hosseinalipour2020federated,zhou2017convergence}.
-Federated learning (FL) in particular has attracted significant attention in recent years \cite{mcmahan2017communication,wang2019adaptive,li2020federated,konevcny2016federated,smith2017federated}.
+The proliferation of intelligent Internet-of-Things (IoT) devices (e.g., mobile phones and smart vehicles) has caused unprecedented growth in the amount of generated data at the network edge \cite{zhang2018synergy}.
+There is a strong demand to leverage this data to enable machine learning (ML)-driven services for both user applications (e.g., object tracking for self-driving cars) and network optimization (e.g., wireless signal denoising).
+Latency and privacy constraints associated with transferring the collected data to a central location for training (i.e., at the edge or cloud servers) have led to research on distributing ML over the network edge \cite{hosseinalipour2020federated}.